A scoop of caramel ice cream

 No-Stress Caramel Ice Cream

-With milk, cream, and sugar.
+With milk, heavy cream, and sugar.

 About Philadelphia-style ice creams: these are our go-to ice creams when we are short of time yet want to make something that everyone will love.
 Easy and superb, they are a delightful reminder of how great it is to make our own ice cream at home.